Check out our upcoming events page for more information about future events.

-Washin Kai 和心会, also known as Friends of Classical Japanese at UW, was formed in the spring of 2018 to preserve and strengthen classical Japanese studies at UW.
-We are a group of volunteers from the Puget Sound community with strong ties to the university and to Japan.
-Our main goal is to create a permanent fund at UW, dedicated to supporting the study of classical Japanese language, literature and culture.
+Washin Kai 和心会, also known as Friends of Classical Japanese at UW, is a group of volunteers from the Puget Sound community with strong ties to the university and to Japan.
+Washin Kai was formed in the spring of 2018 in response to an appeal by the Department of Asian Languages and Literature to preserve and strengthen classical Japanese studies at UW.
+Our main mission is to create a permanent fund at UW, dedicated to supporting the study of classical Japanese language, literature and culture.

-However, today at UW, Professor Atkins is the only faculty member who can teach classical Japanese language and literature and its thousand-year history before Meiji.
+UW has a long history of teaching and research in classical Japanese led by illustrious faculty members.
+However, Professor Atkins, a pre-eminent scholar in the field and an authority on classical Japanese poetry and drama, is currently the only UW faculty member who can teach pre-modern Japanese language and literature, and its over-thousand-year history.
 Despite strong interest among students in these topics and an excellent placement record for PhD graduates as professors of classical Japanese around the country, UW currently has no financial resource dedicated to supporting this indispensable area of Japanese studies.
-Lack of dedicated funding puts UW at a great disadvantage, compared to other, better-funded universities, in attracting PhD candidates.
-This will also pose a challenge in recruiting and retaining additional faculty members.
-In short, lack of funding poses a threat to the future of classical Japanese studies at UW.
-This sense of urgency prompted us to form a group, which we named Washin Kai 和心会, aka Friends of Classical Japanese at UW.
+Lack of dedicated funding puts UW at a great disadvantage, compared to other, better-funded universities, in attracting PhD candidates as well as recruiting and retaining additional faculty members.
+The realization that this lack of funding poses an urgent threat to the future of classical Japanese studies at UW led us to form this group, which we named Washin Kai (和心会).

-Washin Kai Members
+Washin Kai lecture series